kipos-lang/kipos/Roadmap.md

 - [ ] let's go right to file systems, ok? idk maybe
 - [ ] make a button that is `export the whole dealio` and it gives you a JSON file of all modules
 - [ ] then make the switch, start fresh; and then do `upload that json blob`
+- [ ] and now we're running hot.
+  - oh wait when loading up the ... modules, we need to know what the most recent ... things are.

+and nowww we'll abstract loading and storing?

 # Ok so the way commits work